A totally random, fun-filled adventure story combining trolls, magic and some of the richest vocabulary I have seen in a long time.

 This is a book that I would highly recommend.
 The intricacy of the plot certainly requires careful reader attention, but is delivered in an extremely clever way, which links several aspects of the story together seamlessly.
 The character building is wonderful, with lovely dynamics created between the most unlikely of individuals.
 The ambitious word choices that P.G.
 Bell selected created some of the most vividly descriptive paragraphs I have read for some time and left me constantly thinking of the ways it could be introduced into a classroom.

-This is a book that I would certainly look to include in Upper Key Stage 2, either as a class novel or through English lessons.
-The descriptive vocabulary and ability of this book to create vivid images in the mind of a reader would make this book a powerful writing stimulus, particularly through the focus on specifically selected extracts.
+This is a book that I would certainly look to include in upper junior classes, either as a class novel or in English lessons.
+The descriptive vocabulary and the creation of vivid images makes this book a powerful writing stimulus.

 As with all books that I recommend for the classroom, I would urge teachers to read beforehand themselves to gauge pitch, tone and suitability for their own classes.